 Setting the Scene of South Georgia

 The southwest coast and the mountains take most of the extreme weather, while the northeast side is milder and drier.
 The northeast is noted for sudden strong winds that can prove hazardous for small vessels.
-These winds can be foehn winds that reach up to 100 km per hour (62 miles) off the mountains and come with rapid rises in temperature.
+These winds can be foehn winds that reach up to 100 kph (62 mph) off the mountains and come with rapid rises in temperature.

 South Georgia’s Balmy Above-Zero Temperatures

 Long-term weather data show the average annual temperature is 1.8°C (35.24°F) and ranges from -19.4°C (-2.92°F) to 26.3°C (79.34°F).
 Meanwhile, the South Sandwich Islands are a small island chain comprising 11 islands on the Scotia Arc, around 500 km (310 miles) southeast of South Georgia.
-All the islands have been formed from volcanic activity, so they are mostly comprised of basalt and lava.
+All the islands have been formed from volcanic activity, so they are mostly made up of basalt and lava.

 The Sturdy Flora of South Georgia

-The islands are not barren, however, being home to 25 species of vascular plants, in addition to over 125 species of moss, 85 species of liverworts, and more than 200 species of lichen.
+South Georgia is not barren, however, being home to 25 species of vascular plants in addition to over 125 species of moss, 85 species of liverworts, and more than 200 species of lichen.
 The most productive plant in the area is the tussock grassland, usually found in coastal regions.
 This grassland is an important habitat for nesting birds, in addition to supporting a large diversity of native invertebrates.

-The King of South Georgia Penguins
+A King Among South Georgia Penguins

-The King penguin is the second-largest penguin species and the largest to breed on the island, a major attraction for South Georgia cruises.
+The king penguin is the second-largest penguin species, the largest to breed on the island, and a major attraction for South Georgia cruises.
 This penguin has a slate-grey back and white front separated by a narrow black line that runs up to its chin.
-While King penguins nest in dense colonies, they do not build a nest.
+While king penguins nest in dense colonies, they do not build a nest.

 They are able to dive for up to 10 minutes, at times reaching depths of over 300 meters (almost 1,000 feet).
 The largest colonies of these penguins can be seen at St. Andrews Bay (150,000 pairs), Salisbury Plain (60,000 pairs), Royal Bay (30,000 pairs), Gold Harbour (25,000 pairs), and Fortuna Bay (7,000 pairs).

-The Black-browed albatross has a circumpolar breeding distribution that includes South Georgia.
-When these birds are not breeding, they usually leave South Georgia for the Benguela Current upwelling system off southwest Africa, while others head to the Patagonian Shelf or further afield to Australasia.
+The black-browed albatross has a circumpolar breeding distribution that includes South Georgia.
+When these birds are not breeding, they usually leave South Georgia for the Benguela Current upwelling system off southwest Africa, while others head to the Patagonian Shelf or farther afield to Australasia.

-Their colonies are set across nine areas and islands in northwest South Georgia, with the largest colonies found in the Willis Island group, Bird Island, and Paryadin Peninsula.
+Grey-headed albatross colonies are set across nine areas and islands in northwest South Georgia, with the largest colonies found in the Willis Island group, Bird Island, and Paryadin Peninsula.
 The grey-headed albatross lays a single egg in October, and the incubation period lasts between 69 and 78 days, with fledging taking around 140 days over the May – June period.

-The Light-mantled albatross is found during the breeding season in South Georgia.
+The light-mantled albatross is found during the breeding season in South Georgia.
 These medium-sized albatrosses, with grey bodies and long thin wings, set up nests alone or in small groups.
 These nests are located on cliff ledges around most of the South Georgia coast.
 Breeding pairs are known to fly in tandem, gliding to and from the coastal cliffs.
 At times the birds standing on the cliffs will stick their necks out and call to passing birds.

 The albatross has a very long breeding season, laying a single egg in late October to early November, incubating for 65 to 71 days, and fledging for 141 to 170 days.
 The adult albatross has a longer foraging trip than the others, feeding farther south than all other albatrosses during the chick-rearing stage.
 Some of them even fly down to the marginal ice zone encountered on Weddell Sea voyage routes.

-Often it is only when Wandering albatrosses have gluttonized so much that flight isn’t possible that they finally land, floating on the water until they have the steam to lift off again.
+Often it is only when wandering albatrosses have gluttonized so much that flight isn’t possible that they finally land, floating on the water until they have the steam to lift off again.
 They live around 50 years, breed every two, and mate for life.
 Their Latin name, Diomedea exulans, traces back to the Greek hero Diomedes, a great swordsman of the Trojan War who eventually assumed the crown of Argos.